lsst-dm/dmtn-172/index.rst

 - Can we feed FGCM with compensated-filter photometry in order to run it before background estimation is complete?

+- Do we need some kind of coaddition or warp-comparison to finalize our per-visit background models?
+If so, will those also impact PSF modeling and/or aperture corrections?

+- Is a second round of astrometric fitting necessary to ensure PDF chromaticity is consistent with our (achromatic) WCSs?
+Is it sufficient?

 ..
 Add content here.
 ..
 Do not include the document title (it's automatically added from metadata.yaml).